WebReflection/testardo/README.md

 This makes integration tests extremely painful for all other phones, both newer and older.

 _testardo_ would like to simplify one-shot or infinitely repeated integration tests with any browser you would like to test.

+### TODO

+  * https and SSL compatibility
+  * more sandbox shortcuts/utilities
+  * more Desktop browsers to test
+  * more Mobile devices too

+Any help will be more than appreciated.